 The reaction in Iraq and Iran

 Iraqi government officials, including Prime Minister Adel Abdul-Mahdi, expressed outrage at the attack.
-The official spokesman for the Iraqi Ministry of Defense said in a Twitter post that he mourned al-Muhandis, "martyred yesterday following an attack by American planes near Baghdad International Airport".
+The official spokesman for the Iraqi Ministry of Defense said in a Twitter post that he mourned al-Muhandis, "martyred yesterday following an attack by US planes near Baghdad International Airport".

 A report by Al Arabiya claims that Soleimani was killed by a Hellfire R9X missile, but given the scene of the explosion this seems unlikely.
-Whatever the weapon of the attack, Soleimani led much of Iran's foreign policy, fought against ISIS and reported directly to Iran's supreme leader Ayatollah Ali Khamenei.
+Whatever the weapon of the attack, Soleimani led much of Iran's foreign policy, fought against ISIS and reported directly to Iran's supreme leader, Ayatollah Ali Khamenei.

 The Times included him last year in the top 100 most influential men on the planet: Soleimani was, in fact, the possible new Iranian leader.